WhoKnows007/Spotizzle/README.md

 # Extra / dev
 - Fix live server/live reload and open it in chrome.
 - Add linters.
+- Remove Jquery.

 # Choices
 - Spotify Authorization code flow, does require a server but is safe and does give a refresh token.
+- To be able to easily adjust code for a specific scenario, i prefer not to use generic methods for everything.
+For example one re-useable ajax call function will require a lot of exception and configuration, making it one big complex method instead of multiple smaller, easier to edit ones.
+Yes this does increase the risc of forgetting to update something in both ajax calls, but that is a risc i much prefer.

 # Electron
 **Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**